ctuning/ck-object-detection/docker/README.md

 - `--env-file`: the path to the `env.list` file, which is usually located in the same folder as the Dockerfile.
 (Currently, the `env.list` files are identical for all the images.)
 - `--user`: your user id on the host system and a fixed group id (1500) needed to access files in the container.
-- `-v`: a folder with read/write permissions for the user that serves as shared space ("volume") between the host and the container.
+- `--volume`: a folder with read/write permissions for the user that serves as shared space ("volume") between the host and the container.

 <a name="parameters_ck"></a>
 ### CK parameters